sandhawke/admin-survey/README.md

 ### What kind of content goes beyond "free speech" and will get removed if reported?

+### Philosophy about which software versions/forks/plugins the site runs

 ### Domain name of hosting company or colocation data center

 ### Number of servers?